civican/legisinfo/42-1/bills/C-44/bill_text.md

   **(1)** The portion of paragraph 118.3(1)(a.2) of the Act before subparagraph (i) is replaced by the following:

-    in the case of an impairment in physical or mental functions the effects of which are such that the individual's ability to perform a single basic activity of daily living is markedly restricted or would be so restricted but for therapy referred to in paragraph (a.1), a medical practitioner has certified in prescribed form that the impairment is a severe and prolonged impairment in physical or mental functions the effects of which are such that the individual's ability to perform a basic activity of daily living is markedly restricted or would be markedly restricted, but for therapy referred to in paragraph (a.1), where the medical practitioner is a medical doctor, **a nurse practitioner** or, in the case of
+    in the case of an impairment in physical or mental functions the effects of which are such that the individual's ability to perform a single basic activity of daily living is markedly restricted or would be so restricted but for therapy referred to in paragraph (a.1), a medical practitioner has certified in prescribed form that the impairment is a severe and prolonged impairment in physical or mental functions the effects of which are such that the individual's ability to perform a basic activity of daily living is markedly restricted or would be markedly restricted, but for therapy referred to in paragraph (a.1), where the medical practitioner is a medical doctor, a nurse practitioner or, in the case of

   **(2)** Subparagraphs 118.3(1)(a.3)(i) and (ii) of the Act are replaced by the following:

-    an impairment with respect to the individual's ability in feeding or dressing themself, or in walking, a medical doctor, **a nurse practitioner** or an occupational therapist, and
+    an impairment with respect to the individual's ability in feeding or dressing themself, or in walking, a medical doctor, a nurse practitioner or an occupational therapist, and

-    in the case of any other impairment, a medical doctor **or nurse practitioner**,
+    in the case of any other impairment, a medical doctor or nurse practitioner,

   **(3)** Clause 118.3(2)(a)(i)(B) of the Act is replaced by the following: